sindresorhus/awesome-scifi/readme.md

 #### [Ex Machina](http://www.imdb.com/title/tt0470752/) (2015) [7.9]

 Kind of a parody about Google.
 The owner of a huge search provider creates an A.I. humanoid in a complete secrecy and calls a young programmer to perform a slight variation of a [Turing test](https://en.wikipedia.org/wiki/Turing_test) to test his creation in a secret underground lab.
 Can be a good introduction to Turing test to people interested in A.I.
-To be honest, the end of the movie was a bit dissapointing to me. - [@aleksandar-todorovic](https://github.com/aleksandar-todorovic)
+To be honest, the end of the movie was a bit disappointing to me. - [@aleksandar-todorovic](https://github.com/aleksandar-todorovic)

 > A young programmer is selected to participate in a breakthrough experiment in artificial intelligence by evaluating the human qualities of a breathtaking female A.I.